ConderS/ACE_WebDev_Student/README.md

 ### Customizing the color of the Todos

+You might also notice that the todos are all one color and don't do anything when you click on them.
+This just requires a little bit of CSS.

+Go to `src/styles/components/todos.css`

+Under the comment: `/* Set all odd list items to a different color (zebra-stripes) */` we're going to place the corresponding CSS.

+    ul li:nth-child(odd) {
+        background: rgba(249, 249, 249, 0.1);
+    }

+This is a very specific usage of CSS that you probably won't use that often.
+Basically it's setting the color of the background to the rgba value that's shown. `background`	 is a CSS property that can take in either color or image urls, so in this case it's functioning the same as `background-color`.

+Here, the CSS is: **For each** `ul` element that exists in this code, look at the `li` elements contained within, and set the background of every odd-numbered `li` element to this rgba value.
+The first `li` element would have this styling placed on it and so would the third, and fifth, etc..

+ I chose these specific elements because I actually generate the Todo items as `li` HTML elements within one big `ul` element.
+So that's why it works out the way it does.

+Now let's set a background color for hovering.

+ul li:hover {
+    background: rgba(221, 221, 221, 0.5);
+}

+In CSS, we can actually set styling on a specific *state* of an element.
+You can look up the different states available for HTML elements but in this case we're only concerned with the `hover` state.
+By including `:hover` to `li` we're saying that we want to set this styling only when we hover over a `li`  element that happens to be contained with a `ul` element.

+Hopefully that wasn't too confusing.

+Now as our very last set of styling, we want the text to be crossed off when we click on it and the color to change too.
+Let's add:

+	ul li.checked {
+	    background: rgba(250, 250, 250, 0.8);
+	    color: #fff;
+	    text-decoration: line-through;
+	}

+In the JavaScript code, we're actually manually adding the `checked` class to the `li` element when we click on it.
+Don't worry about how it's done, for our purposes I just wanted you to understand that `checked` can be any CSS class and that it's not some special keyword like the above cases for `hover` and `nth-child`.
+Also notice that we're using the `.` here to refer to `checked` and not the `:`, this usually means we're referring to a class and not a state.

+Great.
+We're done.
+When the todo item is checked, the background is basically set to white, the color of the text is set to white, and the text gets crossed off (`text-decoration` is responsible for this last part).

 ### Adding the Weekday and the Date to the Clock and styling it

+### What you can do now & More Resources